alf-tool/alf-core/README.md

   duplicates** (unlike SQL that works on bags, not on sets) and is **not particularly ordered**.
 Moreover, all tuples of a relation must have the same _heading_, that is, the same set of attribute (name, type) pairs.
-Also, **a relation is a _value_, and is therefore immutable**.
-Last but not least, relations do not admit nulls/nils.
+Also, **a relation is a _value_, is therefore immutable** and **does not admit null/nil**.

-Alf provides no way to 'change' a relation in any way, but it provides an algebra to compute relations from other relations.
+  Alf being mainly an implementation of relational algebra (see section below) it loosely considers any Iterator of tuples as a potentially valid relation implementation (see later).

 ### Relational Algebra

 In classical algebra, you can do computations like <code>(5 + 2) - 3</code>.
 In
 relational algebra, you can do similar things on relations.
-Alf uses an an infix, functional programming-oriented syntax:
+Alf uses an infix, functional programming-oriented syntax for algebra expressions:

     (minus (union :suppliers, xxx), yyy)